 [Tweet “5 ways to include #intuitiveeating into your daily routine #nondiet”]

-Here are five ways you can gradually work some principles of intuitive eating into your day.
+Here are some tips for intuitive eating for beginners.
+I hope this can help you gradually work some principles of intuitive eating into your day.

 1. Be Spontaneous